WrenSecurity/wrends/.docker/README.md

 # Acknowledgments

-Large portions of the source code are based on the open-source projects previously released by:
+Wren:DS is standing on the shoulders of giants and is a continuation of a prior work:

-* Sun Microsystems
+* OpenDS by Sun Microsystems
-* ForgeRock
+* OpenDJ by ForgeRock AS

 We'd like to thank them for supporting the idea of open-source software.